-The presentation of the declared noise emission values, $L{WA,m}$, $L{pA,m}$ and K_v shall include the following information:
+The presentation of the declared noise emission values, $L{WA,m}$, $L{pA,m}$ and K{V} shall include the following information:

 - identification of the product and description of the product configuration or variation with sufficient detail to determine the applicability of the declared noise emission values.
-If such information is not given, the declared noise emission values shall be taken as applying to all configurations or variations of the listed product; - the words "Declared noise emission values in accordance with ECMA-109" followed by the values of L{WA,m}, K_v, and optionally L{pA,m}; - identification of whether L{pA,m}, if declared, refers to the operator position(s) or to the bystander positions as defined in ECMA-74; - if more than one operating mode in accordance with ECMA-74 is possible, sufficient information to determine unambiguously the mode(s) used for declaration; - a note stating "The quantity, L{WA,c} (formerly called L{WAd}) may be computed from the sum of L{WA,m} and K_v.".
+If such information is not given, the declared noise emission values shall be taken as applying to all configurations or variations of the listed product; - for products that are known or reasonably likely to have varying noise emission values in a prescribed manner due to the ambient temperature and/or altitude, identify the values of the ambient temperature and/or altitude, respectively (the equivalent ambient pressure can alternatively be stated in lieu of the altitude); - the words "Declared noise emission values in accordance with ECMA-109" followed by the values of $L{WA,m}$, K_v , and optionally $L{pA,m}$; - identification of whether each $L{pA,m}$, if declared, refers to the operator position(s) or to the bystander positions as defined in ECMA-74; - if more than one operating mode in accordance with ECMA-74 is possible, sufficient information to determine unambiguously the mode(s) used for declaration; - a note stating "The quantity, $L{WA,c}$ (formerly called L{WAd}) may be computed from the sum of $L{WA,m}$ and K{V} ."